gcassarino/esp8266-weather-station-nokia5110/README.md

 ### Todo ###

-The date and time are obtained using the WundergroundClient module from the library because - at the time of writing - the library did not support DST).~~The WundergroundClient already returns the correct DST from the country defined in the code~~.
+The date and time are obtained using the WundergroundClient module from the library because - at the time of writing - the library did not support DST.~~The WundergroundClient already returns the correct DST from the country defined in the code~~.
-Fix adding dst suppport, see: https://github.com/ThingPulse/esp8266-weather-station/blob/master/examples/WeatherStationDemo/WeatherStationDemo.ino
+Add dst suppport, see: https://github.com/ThingPulse/esp8266-weather-station/blob/master/examples/WeatherStationDemo/WeatherStationDemo.ino

 ### Installing